Property owners are required to mow the nature strip in front of their property.

 Roads and footpaths should be kept free of mud, dirt, sand and other materials at all times.
 Where possible, all building materials should be kept on your property.

-Note: Properties issued with a Fire Prevention Notice in the previous year will automatically be checked by Council to ensure the property is safe.
-We don’t issue Fire Prevention Notices during winter.
+Properties issued with a Fire Prevention Notice in the previous year will automatically be checked again by Council to ensure the property is safe.
+Fire Prevention Notices are not issued during winter.

 Further information is available from Department of Environment, Land, Water and Planning (DELWP).